 Call your doctor if you have a fever, severe stomach pain, or diarrhea that lasts for more than one to two days.

 You may have overheard women talking about their babies dropping.
 The process they’re describing is called lightening.
-Lightening is when your baby lowers down into your pelvis to prepare for delivery.
-After the drop, you might feel pressure on your bladder and cervix and have an increased urge to urinate.
+Lightening is when your baby moves lowers down into your pelvis to prepare for delivery.

 After the baby has moved into the pelvis, you will likely feel more pressure on your bladder and cervix and have an urge to urinate more often.

 Your doctor may be able to give you a good indication of how things are moving along by examining your cervix.
 This exam isn’t typically done until very late in your pregnancy.
 Your cervix may be dilated (opened) and even effaced (thinned and stretched).

 Some women may walk around for weeks with their cervixes dilated a few centimeters without going into labor.
 Regardless, it’s a sign that delivery day is nearing.

 You may start to see bits and pieces of your cervical mucus plug falling out between weeks 37 and 40.
 It doesn’t sound pleasant, but that barrier helped protect your baby from countless germs and bacteria.

 The plug exits the body when the cervix has softened and opened enough to let it go.
 Spotting (also called bloody show) can accompany the plug and is usually normal.
 Though delivery could be imminent, it may take up to a few weeks before labor starts in full force.

 Braxton-Hicks contractions may pick up in frequency and intensity.
 These practice contractions prepare your uterus for delivery, are typically painless, and don’t follow a regular pattern.